georgekarani/Mammamia-pizza/readme.md

-## MAMMAMIA-PIZZA
+## MAMMA-MIA-PIZZA

 ### Author:
 * [George Karani](https://github.com/georgekarani)

 ### Description:
-Mammamia-pizza is a design website that offers a range of services of ordering pizza online.
+Mamma-mia-pizza is a design website that offers a range of services of ordering pizza online.
 Pizza is of various sizes(small,medium,large,extra-large),crust alternatives and various toppings(meat,veggies)

 ### Languages used:
 * HTML